 Urocuff™ is the first non-invasive test that can accurately identify good surgical candidates and provide an objective basis for managing Flomax and similar medications.
 Many men who have been reluctant to undergo the catheterization necessary for conventional urodynamics can now be tested quickly and comfortably.

 Soon after the invention of the TURP, it was not long before the drug companies entered the market of BPH therapy.
-The first medications on the market were alpha blockers which are a class of medications which relax the smooth muscle component of the prostate.
-They improve voiding symptoms and flow by making the hole in the prostate less tight, however they do not decrease the mass of the prostate or diameter of the hole like surgical therapies do.
-The first alpha blockers on the market were Hytrin and Cardura.
-Newer medications on the market include Flomax, Uroxatral and Rapaflo.
+The first medications on the market were alpha-blockers which are a class of medications that relax the smooth muscle component of the prostate.
+They improve voiding symptoms and flow by making the hole in the prostate less tight, however, they do not decrease the mass of the prostate or diameter of the hole like surgical therapies do.
+The first alpha-blockers on the market were Hytrin and Cardura.
+Newer medications on the market include Flomax, Uroxatral, and Rapaflo.
 Possible side effects of these medications include retrograde ejaculation and dizziness.
 Retrograde ejaculation is a decreased or absent ejaculation during orgasm and is caused by the prevention of closure of the bladder neck during ejaculation.

 5 alpha-reductase medications such as Proscar and Avodart are often used in conjunction with alpha-blockers especially in men with larger-sized prostates.
 These medications block the conversion of testosterone to dihydrotestosterone which is the active form of testosterone that causes prostate growth.
 These medications literally shrink the size of the prostate up to 50% by six months.
 In conjunction with alpha-blockers, these medications can synergistically improve symptoms and decrease the risk of complications of BPH such as urinary retention, prostate bleeding, and the need for surgical therapy.